Supportive Care for Spinal Disc Herniation

 Primary Objective: Symptom Control & Functional Restoration

-Integrative Treatment Framework
+Integrative Support Framework

-The application of biologic therapies, such as mesenchymal stem cells, as part of a broader treatment plan to target inflammation and support the disc microenvironment[citation:1].
+The application of mesenchymal stem cells as part of a broader treatment plan to target inflammation and support the disc microenvironment through paracrine signaling.

 • Targeted anti-inflammatory effects

-• Potential support for tissue repair processes
+• Potential support for matrix homeostasis

 • Utilized within a comprehensive clinical protocol

-Customized physical therapy is a cornerstone of conservative management, focusing on core stabilization, mobility, and correcting biomechanical deficits[citation:1][citation:7].
+Customized physical therapy focusing on core stabilization, mobility, and correcting biomechanical deficits to reduce disc stress and improve spinal mechanics.

 • Core strengthening and spinal stabilization